Easing Labor Pains in Natural Childbirth

 Skin to Skin Contact

-Skin-to-skin contact between a mother and newborn baby, often referred to as “kangaroo care,” is the act of placing an undressed newborn baby skin-to-skin on an adult caregiver’s chest (preferably the mother).
-This practice offers numerous benefits for both mother and child since the warmth and comfort provided through this close contact helps in promoting maternal-infant bonding and neonatal well-being.
-Research by (23), underscores that skin-to-skin contact helps regulate the baby’s body temperature, heart rate, and respiratory rate, promoting a smooth transition to the outside world.
+Skin-to-skin contact between a mother and newborn baby, often called “kangaroo care,” is placing an undressed newborn baby skin-to-skin on an adult caregiver’s chest (preferably the mother).
+This practice offers numerous benefits for both mother and child since the warmth and comfort provided through this close contact help promote maternal-infant bonding and neonatal well-being.
+Research by (23) underscores that skin-to-skin contact helps regulate the baby’s body temperature, heart rate, and respiratory rate, promoting a smooth transition to the outside world.

 Moreover, skin-to-skin contact supports early breastfeeding initiation and bonding, since it enhances the release of oxytocin, the hormone responsible for milk production and maternal-infant attachment (32).